charmoniumQ/PROBE/docs/benchmark_suite/README.md

 ## Selected provenance collectors

 @Tbl:tools shows the provenance collectors we collected and their qualitative features.
-We did not try reproducing provenance systems for the following reasons:
+We did not try reproducing provenance systems for the following reasons:  [^DSK: I don't understand the prev sentence. this and the reasons below seem to switch between systems and collectors, but I'm not sure I understand if they are different ideas or just different words for the same thing.
+Could this be "The following issues led us not to reproduce certain collectors"?]

 - **Not for Linux.**
   Our systems are Linux-based and Linux is used by many computational scientists.